tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

 20. On the Configure App Service Plan dialog, enter the following values, then choose **OK**:

-    - Location: **choose the same location you used for the rest of the lab**
+    - Location: **Choose the same location you used for the rest of the lab**.

     - Size: **Consumption**